-- Contact property owners of units at risk of converting to market-rate housing within one year of affordability expiration to discuss the City's desire to preserve complexes as affordable housing. - Coordinate with owners of expiring subsidies to ensure the required notices to tenants are sent out at 3 years, 12 months, and 6 months. - Reach out to agencies interested in purchasing and/or managing at-risk units. - Work with tenants to provide education regarding tenant rights and conversion procedures pursuant to California law.
+- Contact property owners of units at risk of converting to market-rate housing within one-three years of affordability expiration to discuss the City's desire to preserve complexes as affordable housing. - Coordinate with owners of expiring subsidies to ensure the required notices to tenants are sent out at 3 years, 12 months, and 6 months. - Reach out to agencies interested in purchasing and/or managing at-risk units. - Work with tenants to provide education regarding tenant rights and conversion procedures pursuant to California and local Alameda law.